Why everyone should use Garden Grocer

 - It's a bargain: Yes, there is a delivery fee but it is less than you would spend on a taxi to take you to a store.
 Consider too that you have spent money on travel, tickets, resorts etc for this vacation.
 If you look at what you are spending per hour while you are on vacation, you'll soon realize that it doesn't make sense to waste a couple of hours shopping when someone will delivery exactly what you are looking for to your resort.

-- You'll save money: Buying a case of bottled water can be a lot cheaper than purchasing them individual bottles in the parks for around $2.75 each.
-Doing a quick breakfast in the room is an easy way to save money.
+- You'll save money: Buying a case of bottled water can be a lot cheaper than purchasing individual bottles in the parks for around $2.75 each.
+Making a quick breakfast in the room is also an easy way to save money.

 - Travel Convenience: Whether you are flying or driving, why deal with being packed too tight, or hauling extra bags and boxes around?
 You schedule a specific delivery window and they will bring everything right to your resort.
 Disney is used to working with Garden Grocer and will store your groceries for you, if you have not yet arrived; they'll even refrigerate cold items for you.
 There are a limited number of delivery spots available each day so it is a good idea to order as early as possible; you sometimes even receive a small discount for ordering early.